-The non-concessional contribution limit is \$120,000 per annum for the 2024/25 tax year.
-Your limit may vary if you can use the "bring forward" arrangements or if your total super balance exceeds \$1.9 million.
+The non-concessional contribution limit is \$120,000 per annum for the 2024/25 and 2025/26 tax years.
+Your limit may vary if you can use the "bring forward" arrangements or if your total super balance exceeds \$1.9 million (or \$2 million from 1 July 2025).

 If you are under age 75, you may be able to "bring forward" up to two years of non-concessional contributions, but your limit for the subsequent two financial years will be reduced.
 Based on a limit of \$120,000, this means you can make an after-tax contribution of up to \$360,000 in one financial year provided you do not make any non-concessional contributions for the next two financial years.
-However, if you have over \$1.66 million in super, you'll only be able to bring forward contributions up to the amount which would take your balance to \$1.9 million.
+However for 2024/25, if you have over \$1.66 million in super, you'll only be able to bring forward contributions up to the amount which would take your balance to \$1.9 million.

-If your total super balance is \$1.9 million or more, you will not be eligible to make non-concessional contributions.
+If your total super balance was \$1.9 million (or \$2 million as applicable) or more at the end of the previous tax year, you will not be eligible to make non-concessional contributions.